A guide to product strategy: Frameworks and examples - LogRocket Blog

 A modern product strategy framework for agile teams

-This product strategy framework consists of six levels: purpose, mission, vision, strategy, objectives, and tactics.
+So what does a modern product strategy framework look like?
+This model consists of six levels: purpose, mission, vision, strategy, objectives, and tactics.

 Be concise (1–3 sentences), bold, positive, and inspiring when developing these ideas.
 Especially for the higher-level statements, communicate how your product will aim to make the world a better place for the benefit of your team members, partners, and customers.